-St Mary MacKillop College builds on the foundations established in primary education and adds depth through the core curriculum offered at Years 7 and 8.
-During these years students are given the opportunity to access curriculum which provides exposure to a range of experiences.
+St Mary MacKillop College builds on the foundations established in primary education and adds depth through the core curriculum offered at Year 7 and 8.
+During these years students are part of a learning environment which introduces them to a range of experiences.
 This enables students to identify their interests and strengths.

 From Years 9 to 12, students are involved in designing their own learning program through the subject selection process.
 In adopting a curriculum that is both flexible and inclusive, we can best meet the individual needs of each student in our College and prepare them for their future pathways.